jrutley/ReviewManagement/README.md

 Commands to get up and running:

+If running from the console, run

+npm install

+webpack --config webpack.config.vendor.js

 dotnet restore

 dotnet ef database update

-If running from the console, run npm install
 Set mode to Development by setting the environment variable ASPNETCORE_ENVIRONMENT=Development

 The following command will start the website: